joshday/OnlineStats.jl/doc/StatLearn.md

 - `QuantileRegression(τ)`
     - Model conditional quantiles
 - `SVMLike()`
-    - With `NoPenalty`, this is a perceptron.
+    - For data in {-1, 1}.
+With `NoPenalty`, this is a perceptron.
 With `RidgePenalty`, this is a support vector machine.
 - `HuberRegression(δ)`
     - Robust Huber loss